tualo/tualo-extjs4-pivotgrid/README.md

 ===========

 tualo-extjs4-pivotgrid is a testing websever for a pivot grid written for Ext JS 4.x (the source is included).
+The component is still in developemnt and may not work like expected.

 Requirements
 ============